TAKE A HIKE

 Trenton Greenbelt Conservation Area

-A perfect setting for picnic lunches, the Jack Lange Memorial Walkway offers something for everyone: walking, hiking, cycling or viewing wildlife.
-The boat launch gives access to both the Trent River and the Bay of Quinte.
-The restoration of a rare oak savannah habitat is underway.
+The Jack Lange Memorial Walkway (connected to the conservation area) offers options for walking, hiking, cycling or viewing wildlife.
+The boat launch gives access to both the Trent River—the beginning of the Trent-Severn Waterway—and south to the Bay of Quinte.
+Fun fact: this area is also part of a provincial fish sanctuary!

 Potter’s Creek Conservation Area